niknahadb/niknahadb/README.md

 Software engineer with 2 years of software engineering internship experience and 3 years web dev experience at CodeLab, Davis' largest software and design agency.

-Lead software developer @ ucdhacknight.com
+Lead software developer at ucdhacknight.com
 <br/>
 Check out our projects and more at @asucdirl on Instagram!